 Bank loans must be repaid, and (depending on the terms of the loan) loans from non-bank debt facilities may require to be repaid.
 However, as described above (and again subject to the terms of the loan), loans made by non-bank debt facilities can be forgiven.

 A trust may loan money to any party it chooses.

 Where a trust has extended a loan, the party receiving the loan may be required to repay it.
 A repayment can be made in whole or in part.

 As described above, bank loans must be repaid, and (depending on the terms of the loan) loans from non-bank debt facilities may require to be repaid.
 However, as described above (and again subject to the terms of the loan), loans made by non-bank debt facilities can be forgiven.

 Forgive debt (gifting)

 Where a third-party has extended a loan to a trust, the third party may choose from time to time to forgive the loan, in whole or in part.
 This forgiveness is performed via the third party completing a deed of forgiveness of debt.
 Connectworks has various precedents available to generate the required documents for gifting.

 Capital & asset distributions

 A trust may distribute assets to any beneficiary of the trust.
 This involves a simple movement from an account representing an asset of the trust, to an account representing the particular beneficiary.
 The beneficiary account accumulates the total distributions made to that beneficiary over time.
-Capital distributions follow the same principles as per asset distributions, it simply being that a capital distribution stipulates that the asset being distributed is capital (cash).
+Capital distributions follow the same principles as per asset distributions, it simply that a capital distribution stipulates that the asset being distributed is capital (cash).